‘CHINA C’ - Omoda 5 Independent New Review (Ref:1609/14149)

 Ten Second Review

 The Omoda 5 aims to offer something just a little different for customers seeking a Qashqai or Kona-class compact family SUV.
-There's a choice of combustion or EV powertrains, striking design and a strong value opposition.
+There's a choice of combustion or EV powertrains, striking design and a strong value proposition.
 If you like the looks, it might be tempting.

 #